melodymale/melodymale/README.md

 👋 Hi, I’m Male

-- a self-taught developer
+- A self-taught developer
-- a data engineer
+- Now, a data engineer
-- interested in software development (still a newbie in this field)
+- Interested in software development (still a newbie in this field)

 📫 How to reach me melodymale@gmail.com